rwblokzijl/stablecoin-survey/notes.md

 problem.
 Cryptocurrencies need to be stable on their own if they are ever going to replace fiat currencies.

+### Practice

+In practice we have seen some notable distributed cryptocurrencies attempt to create a stable cryptocurrency without collateral.

+The first stablecoin to be stable for a year was Nubits[@Nubits:whitepaper].
+Nubits incentivised holders to park currency during low demand periods.
+They successfully recovered from a large demand shock in 2016, but after the crash of 2017-2018 it lost its peg again and never recovered.

+BitBay [@BitBay:whitepaper] is a cryptocurrency by the trading platform BitBay.
+BitBay suggests a "dynamic rolling peg" a system whereby all users of the system vote on the inflation and deflation of the supply for an interval.
+BitBay also freezes the fastest assets for a period of time.
+Going back to the quantity theory of money, this corresponds to changing the velocity of the money rather than the supply.

+Just like Nubits and BitBay, Anchor[@Anchor:whitepaper] incentivises holders of the currency ANCT to trade it for DOCT when the currency is listed at under 1 "MMU".
+When the price of the currency goes above 1 "MMU" the holders of DOCT are incentivised to get their ANCT back.
+In this way anchor found a way to reduce the money supply and thus the price.
+As opposed to being pegged to the dollar it is pegged to the "Global Economic Growth" by MMU oracle (Monetary Measurement Unit).
+Anchor just launched so very little information is available about their success or failure.

+Ampleforth [@Ampleforth:whitepaper] doesn't call itself a stablecoin.
+It doesn't aim to maintain a stable price, it just aims to be uncorrelated with both Bitcoin and the real world financial markets.
+While Ample does maintain a peg to a target, the system does not aim to maintain the value in its holders accounts.
+Say the price of Ample doubles due to high demand.
+Ampleforth will double all existing coins in place to make 1 coin equal to the target again.
+A rebase of the price happens at most every 24 hours.

+Basis[@Basis:whitepaper] was a project that aimed to stabilise a currency by auctioning bonds for its coin during a time of low prices to decrease the money supply.
+These bonds can then be redeemed at a time of high demand for exactly 1 basis.
+This mechanism is similar to that of freezing assets, just that the frozen assets are referred as bonds in this case.
+Basis never launched.

 ### Theory

+#### start old sentences
+A number of papers [cite] propose cryptocurrency parameters that dynamically respond to changes in supply and demand.

+#### end old sentences

 When it comes to algorithmic stability of blockchain currencies, there is a lot more academic research available.
 Most actual working blockchain based